No Fires - Fire Danger Extreme - No Fuego

 National Park Service

 Pinnacles National Park has been a part of the California Condor Recovery Program since 2003.
-The park now manages over 30 free-flying condors.
+The park now manages 28 free-flying condors.
 Each bird is monitored carefully after its release to increase its chances of survival.
 Management by park biologists helps newly released condors choose safe roosting sites and avoid hazards such as power lines, buildings, roads or trails, and lead-contaminated food.

 Information about Pinnacles Condors